wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-solutions-engineer-lake-oswego-tusthxoplo.md

   Our client, a leading advertising technology company based in the beautiful city of Lake Oswego, OR, is seeking a talented and experienced Solutions Engineer to join their team.
-Situated close to Portland, Beaverton, and Hillsboro, Lake Oswego offers a unique blend of small-town charm and big-city opportunities.
+Situated close to Portland, Beaverton, and Hillsboro, Lake Oswego offers a unique blend of smalltown charm and bigcity opportunities.
 This role is a crucial link between the technical and sales teams, implementing complex ad serving solutions.

-  ## Qualifications

-  - Must possess strong programming skills, particularly i...
+Qualifications  Must possess strong programming skills, particularly i...
 location: 'Lake Oswego, OR'
 team: Software
 datePosted: '2024-12-27T19:56:18.096Z'